The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Singer from another country

 You're not from around these parts are you?
-Two fingers.

 -